CSD-FX/nodejs-demo-app/README.md

 echo "Hello ELEVATE-LABS USER 😊!!
 You've successfully installed Docker and Git in your terminal😇✌🏼"
 ```

-**STEP 3: Create a new repository on your GITHUB account
+**STEP 3: Create a new repository on your GITHUB account**
-  *Configure and connect your remote repository to your local repository
+  -Configure and connect your remote repository to your local repository

 STEP 4: Clone the repository in EC2 instance
    ```bash
       git clone https://github.com/CSD-FX/nodejs-demo-app.git
    ```

-**STEP 5: Configure Docker Hub and EC2 instance using github secrects
+**STEP 5: Configure Docker Hub and EC2 instance using github secrects**
-  *Go to your repository on GitHub.
+  -Go to your repository on GitHub.
-  *Click on Settings → Secrets and Variables → Actions.
+  -Click on Settings → Secrets and Variables → Actions.
-  *Click New repository secretand add each secret one by one:
+  -Click New repository secretand add each secret one by one:
    - Secrets:
      - `DOCKERHUB_USERNAME` → Your Docker Hub username
      - `DOCKERHUB_TOKEN` → Docker Hub access token or password